rdchip/Temperature-24h-Raspberry-Pi/README.md

 Now you can install Python and all libraries from the terminal.

-- Install Python 2.7 \n
-  Maybe Python 2.7 is already installed, type python in the terminal and you will see it.
+- Install Python 2.7  (Maybe Python 2.7 is already installed, type python in the terminal and you will see).
 Otherwise type:

 $ sudo apt install python2.7

 Install parallel